 2. Adjust the chip chute and chip deflector

 The chip chute and deflector allow you to have control over the direction and distance the wood chipper will throw the chips.
 Most wood chipper hire options will have a couple of clamp knobs on the deflector that can be easily adjusted to control the throw distance.
-Rotate the chip chute for accuracy - it’s a good idea to aim it towards a storage container (like a wheelbarrow) to keep a clean work space.
+Rotate the chip chute for accuracy - it’s a good idea to aim it towards a storage container (like a wheelbarrow) to keep a clean workspace.

 3. Engage the parking brake and start the wood chipper

 Always make sure you’ve set the parking brake prior to starting the wood chipper.
-This is a crucial safety measure, and ensures your machine won’t be going anywhere once you start feeding debris through it.
+This is a crucial safety measure and ensures your machine won’t be going anywhere once you start feeding debris through it.
 Placing wooden chocks underneath the wheels as an added safety precaution is also recommended.

 4. Always feed the blunt end first

-The wood chipper will be able to process the blunt end of wood with greater ease.
+The wood chipper will be able to process the blunt end of the wood with greater ease.
 Always slowly feed the thickest end first so the wood chipper can easily grab the branch.

 5. Feed a mix of green and dry limbs

-The moisture in green tree limbs will assist with the lubrication and cooling of the wood chippers knives.
+The moisture in green tree limbs will assist with the lubrication and cooling of the wood chipper knives.
 It’s worth keeping this in mind as you feed through your debris - it may make the process a lot smoother for you.

 6. Stand clear of the hopper

 Always back away from the hopper as you’re feeding branches into your wood chipper.
-The likelihood of you or someone around site being struck by wood chips is drastically increased if you’re near this part of the machine.
+The likelihood of you or someone around the site being struck by wood chips is drastically increased if you’re near this part of the machine.